 Nursing Is No Longer Treated as a Professional Degree: What the New Federal Rules Mean for Students and the Future of Healthcare

-The nursing profession is facing one of its most disruptive policy shifts in decades.
-A recent federal ruling under the U.S. Department of Education—introduced through the Trump administration’s sweeping legislative package—formally states that nursing does not qualify as a professional degree under federal financial-aid standards.
+The nursing profession is facing one of the biggest policy shifts in decades.
+A new federal interpretation from the U.S. Department of Education—initiated under the Trump administration—states that nursing is not considered a professional degree under federal financial-aid rules.

 Table of Contents